nijikokun/the-zen-approach/README.md

   , six;
 ```

 There is also the single line, this is just hard to read after a certain point so I will skip it.
-Nobody really uses it, except short un-assigned lists.
+Nobody really uses it, if used, should only be for short un-assigned lists.

 ## Todo